 Drunk Driving Laws in Texas That Could Be Relevant in Your Case

-Texas Penal Code Sec.
-49.04 makes it illegal for any driver to operate a vehicle if they have a blood alcohol content (BAC) of .08 or above or if a driver has lost the normal use of their mental or physical faculties due to the introduction of drugs or alcohol under Texas Penal Code section 49.
+Texas Penal Code § 49.04 makes it illegal for drivers to operate a vehicle if they have a minimum blood alcohol content (BAC) of 0.08%.
+This is also the case if a driver has lost their normal mental or physical faculties due to the introduction of drugs or alcohol under Texas Penal Code § 49.

 For a legal consultation with a dwi probation lawyer serving Houston, call 713-225-1900